LocalTensor Constructor

 Input

 Number of elements in the LocalTensor.
-The sum of addr and tileSize (converted into the number of bytes) cannot exceed the range of the corresponding physical memory.
+The sum of addr and tileSize (converted into the number of occupied bytes) cannot exceed the range of the corresponding physical memory.

 Returns